 As a homeschooling parent, you are probably very aware of that lack of drive that can happen after the rush of holidays at the end of the year.
 Molasses isn’t the only thing that runs slowly in January, and this mid-year slump comes to us all, whether we’re homeschooling newbies are veteran educators.

 Maybe it’s getting back into the swing of things after the more extensive breaks associated with Christmas and Thanksgiving.
-Or maybe it’s the fact that winter brings on more “in-house” time as opposed to those outdoor days that so many of us love.
+Or maybe it’s the fact that winter brings on more “in-house” time as opposed to those outdoor days that so many of us love during the earlier and later parts of the school year.
 Some people even take the entire month of December off from homeschooling, especially if they adhere to a year-round schedule.

 There’s no doubt about it: mid-year is, by far, the hardest part of the homeschooling endeavor.
-The children are bored (and let’s face it, we are too, sometimes!), the weather makes it impossible to get outdoors, for the most part, and all that energy can be detrimental when you’re trying to just get through the day.
+Homeschool families are bored, the weather makes it impossible to get outdoors, for the most part, and all that energy radiating from your children can be detrimental when you’re trying to just get through the day.

 “…for out of the abundance of the heart the mouth speaketh.”
 (Matthew 12:34)